Health Authority Engagement Surveys

 2022 Doctors of BC Health Authority Engagement Survey

-For consistency, the same nine core questions are asked on an annual basis.
 The key findings from 2022 note that while physicians are working hard, they are doing so while experiencing high levels of stress, stemming from multiple health care emergencies, and an under-resourced health care system, among other pressures.
 Provincially, and in most regions, there are areas of opportunity for physicians to feel safe at work, as well as opportunities to increase communication and engagement levels between our members and their health authorities.
 These survey results will be used to inform improvements in the workplace for all in BC’s healthcare system.

 Survey report